Ninowis/blue-prism-demo/README.md

-# React Alt Boilerplate
+# Blue Prism Demo
-A React + Webpack stack to kick start front-end developments, using an alternate file structure to React standards which abstracts Sass styles from the components in favor of a more common cascading approach.
+A React + Webpack project based on my own [React Alt Boilerplate](https://github.com/Ninowis/react-alt-boilerplate) created for the purpose of this demo.

 ## Pre-requisites